-An individual to be eligible for ILR settlement on the basis of Long Residence in the UK, is required to have lived lawfully in the UK for a continuous period of 10 years.
+An individual may be eligible for ILR settlement by Long Residence in the UK.
+For that, he must have lived lawfully in the UK for a continuous period of 10 years.

 For the application to go through, he/she must fulfil the following conditions:

 - The applicant should meet the continuous legal residence criteria.
-This means that he/she did not have any interruptions in their legality of stay.
+It means that he/she did not have any interruptions in their legality of stay.
 However, the exception is any periods of overstaying of up to 28 days before 2016.
-The requirements also disregard any periods of overstaying if the applicant had been granted leave after November 24 under paragraph 39E of the Immigration Rules.
+The requirements may also disregard any periods of overstaying.
+For that, the applicant must have received leave after November 24 under paragraph 39E of the Immigration Rules.

-- The applicant should not have been absent from the UK for a period not exceeding 18 months in total during the 10-year period, or 6 months at any one time.
-Continuous residency valid if the applicant left the UK having a valid leave to remain and returned to the country within 6 months with a valid leave to enter.
-Continuous residency will also be considered as not interrupted if within 28 days of expiry, but before November 24 2016 the applicant had reapplied for clearance and re-entered the country within 6 months after leaving.
+- The applicant should not have been absent from the UK for a period not exceeding a certain period.
+The period 18 months in total during the ten years, or 6 months at any one time.
+The continuous residence was valid if the applicant left the UK having a valid leave to remain.
+He also should have returned to the country within six months with valid consent to enter.
+The Home Office will also consider the continuous residency as not interrupted if within 28 days of expiry, but before November 24, 2016, the applicant had reapplied for clearance and re-entered the country within six months after leaving.

-- There are no conflicts of public interest that would make grant of leave undesirable
+- There are no conflicts of public interest that would make a grant of leave undesirable

 - The applicant possesses good character

-- The applicant successfully completed Knowledge of Language and Life in The UK test
+- The applicant completed Knowledge of Language and Life in The UK test

-As per paragraph 322 (1C) of the Immigration Rules, the requirements of meeting good character requirements are subject to the following conditions:
+Paragraph 322 (1C) of the Immigration Rules describes proper character requirements.
+Those requirements are subject to the following conditions:

-- If the applicant had received a conviction of a criminal offence and sentenced to imprisonment for 12 months or more, but less than 4 years, the conviction will be considered spent after 15 years from the end of the sentence
+- The applicant might have had received a conviction of a criminal offence and sentenced to prison for 12 months or more, but less than four years.
+Then, the rules will consider the sentence spent after 15 years from the end of the sentence.

-- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability in which a crime is punishable with a non-custodial sentence or receive out of court disposal recorded in his/her criminal record
+- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability in which a crime is punishable with a non-custodial sentence or gain out of court disposal recorded in his/her criminal record.

-In addition to the requirement of good character, the applicant should not have any issues that would be detrimental to public interest such as character conduct, personal history, employment record and associations.
-Thus, the decision-maker is allowed to use a wider range of discretion and may potentially refuse the application on ground not explicitly stated out in the Immigration Rules.
+The applicant should not have any issues that would be detrimental to the public interest.
+That is an addition to the need for good character.
+Those issues include character conduct, personal history, employment record and associations.
+Thus, the decision-maker is allowed to use a broader range of discretion.
+He also may potentially refuse the application on the ground not explicitly stated out in the Immigration Rules.

-Time spent in the UK under the EEA Regulations is not considered as a lawful for individuals under paragraph 276A of the Immigration Rules if they have spent time in the UK having the following status:
+Time spent in the UK under the EEA Regulations is not considered as a lawful for individuals under paragraph 276A of the Immigration Rules if those who have spent time in the UK have the following status:

 - a family member of the EEA National

-- an EEA National who was exercising their treaty rights in the UK but have not qualified for the permanent residence
+- an EEA National who was exercising their treaty rights in the UK but had no sufficient qualification for the permanent residence

-- a former family member of an EEA National who have a retained rights of residence.
+- A former family member of an EEA national who has a retained rights of stay.

-There are no provisions to include dependants in the application for settlement under the Long Residence rule.
-If a dependant is included in the application by mistake, the Home Office refuses the application.
-Applicants are thus advised to seek legal advice since the long residence rule does not include rules that cover dependants, with each case requiring individual consideration.
+There are no provisions to include dependents in the application for settlement under the Long Residence rule.
+If the application form includes a dependant by mistake, then the Home Office refuses the request.
+Applicants are thus advised to seek legal advice.
+They have to do that since the long residence rule does not include provisions that cover dependents, with each case requiring individual consideration.

-The immigration lawyers at Law Park are experts in dealing with application for Indefinite Leave to Remain on the basis of 10 years Long Residence.
-If you need legal help from immigration lawyers in London to prepare and submit your application for Indefinite Leave to Remain on the basis of 10 years Long Residence and we are here to provide you friendly, reliable, efficient and professional immigration service.
+The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain by ten years Long Residence.
+You may need legal help from immigration lawyers in London to prepare and submit your request for Indefinite Leave to Remain by ten years Long Residence.
+So, we are here to provide you with friendly, reliable, efficient and professional immigration service.

-- Our immigration lawyers will answer any questions about your case while identifying its benefits and drawbacks.
+- You will get answers to any questions about your case while identifying its benefits and drawbacks.

-- Our immigration lawyers will explain all documentation that needs to be submitted alongside your application for Indefinite Leave to Remain on the basis of 10 years Long Residence.
+- A member of our team will explain all documentation that you need to submit alongside your application for Indefinite Leave to Remain by ten years Long Residence.

 - Our immigration lawyers will examine these documents and discuss how they are relevant to your case.

-- Our lawyers will draft a cover letter that will support and submit the application for Indefinite Leave to Remain on the basis of 10 years Long Residence.
+- Our lawyers will draft a cover letter that will support and submit the application for Indefinite Leave to Remain by ten years Long Residence.

-- Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for Indefinite Leave to Remain on the basis of 10 years Long Residence.
+- One of our immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for Indefinite Leave to Remain by ten years Long Residence.

-- Your interests will be protected when working with our immigration lawyers during the entire process.
+- We will protect your interests during the entire process.
 We will keep you informed while the application is pending with the Home Office.